 2. A toolkit user guide to include Frequently Asked Questions (FAQ’s) and a brochure explaining the toolkit to airport stakeholders.

 3. A contractor’s final report that documents the methodology of their entire research effort, including any background information and the research team’s recommendation of research needs and priorities for additional related research.

 4. A stand-alone technical memorandum titled “Implementation of Research Findings and Products.”

-STATUS: Rocky Mountain Institute has been selected to conduct the research.
+STATUS: Rocky Mountain Institute has completed the draft final deliverables under panel review.